 Every koozie or bottle with a QR code that leaves the taproom is a tiny billboard that pings you each time it's scanned.

-Anyone holding a QR-coded item can drop a location in 15 seconds — scan, tap, done.
-Adding a photo or comment takes a quick one-tap sign-in.
+Anyone holding a QR-coded item can drop a location, photo, and comment in 15 seconds — scan, tap, done.
+No sign-in, no app.

 Some owners watch the map daily.
-Most peek a couple of times a year and find a pile of new pins waiting.
+Most peek a couple of times a year and find a pile of new check-ins waiting.
 Both are fine.

-Flip any code between public and private, edit its details, or retire it for good — all from one simple dashboard.
+Flip any code between public and private, edit its details, build new labels for the same QR, or retire it for good — all from one simple dashboard.

 Get your first QR code, stick it on whatever's about to travel, and start a journey you'll be checking on for years.